17 Feb 2013

 Are you sure you have a right to free speech in New Zealand?’
-Has the recent Dirty Politics scandal, and the treatment of Bradley Ambrose, Nicky Hager, Glen Greenwald and Eleanor Catton changed your perception of that at all?
-Do the repeated name suppression scandals of “prominent New Zealanders” make you wonder why you need to be kept in the dark about some things?
+Has the Dirty Politics scandal, and the treatment of Bradley Ambrose, Nicky Hager, Glen Greenwald, Eleanor Catton, Jacinda Ardern, and Metiria Turei changed your perception of that at all?
+Do the repeated name suppression scandals to cover up the shame of “prominent New Zealanders” make you wonder why you need to be kept in the dark about some things?

 See our Welcome page for further information

 If you looked at many countries criminal and violence all assembled in one place it would make ours look pitiful.

 Violence and crime in other countries is the reason why so many people express a desire to move to New Zealand.
 This desire features very highly in the aspirational marketing put out by the country, both for tourism and emigration.

 Our aim is to show that New Zealand has exactly the same problems as other developed nations, plus a few that are unique to New Zealand – for instance its low wage v. high cost of living, geographical and cultural isolation, a strongly bi-cultural society that by default excludes multiculturalism (something that affects migrants deeply), an ingrained gang culture that goes back generations, and a high proportion of its citizens living overseas.

 There are more but we’d like to hear from you our readers what you think they are, this is your site after all.
 You guide it and take it where it needs to go.

 I suspect the person running this website has never travelled beyond their town…

 Everyone involved in this website is, without exception, someone who has travelled thousands of miles to emigrate or study in New Zealand.